-There’s also a segment of buyers, typically younger couples, who enjoy remodeling, Ryczek added.
-“They’re happy they’re going into a 25- or 30-year-old home … knowing they’re going to more than likely have to make a lot of changes,” he said.
+A smaller segment of buyers, typically younger couples, do enjoy remodeling, Ryczek adds.
+“They’re happy they’re going into a 25- or 30-year-old home … knowing they’re going to more than likely have to make a lot of changes,” he says.
 “They see a house where they like the floor plan, but there are some things that are going to have to be updated.
 If they can get a fairly decent reduction in sale price, that kind of sits hand in hand with what they want to do.”

 Which low- to mid-scale renovations are best for sellers to tackle?

-“Kitchens and bathrooms sell houses,” Shipley said.
+“Kitchens and bathrooms sell houses,” Shipley says.
 “Countertops in the kitchen are, in my opinion, a great investment for a seller … spending a couple thousand dollars, if that’s something they can do.”

-Replacing the vanity tops in the bathroom and the kitchen and bathroom fixtures also provides a good value for the investment, he said.
+Replacing the vanity tops in the bathroom and the kitchen and bathroom fixtures also provides a good value for the investment, he says.

-A 2018 NAR survey notes that 17% of Realtors said that a landscape maintenance project recently resulted in a sale—and some landscape revamps don’t break the bank.
-“You can add some mulch, trim the trees, and maybe plant some flowers in the front, do a pressure wash, that kind of stuff, for really not a lot of money,” Ryczek said.
+A 2018 NAR survey notes that 17% of Realtors believe a landscape maintenance project recently resulted in a sale — and some landscape revamps don’t break the bank.
+“You can add some mulch, trim the trees, and maybe plant some flowers in the front, do a pressure wash, that kind of stuff, for really not a lot of money,” Ryczek says.